Chassis no: 1524

 Chassis number: 1524

-Just arrived with us & being serviced after a comprehansive rebuild, prior to going to trim.
+Just arrived with us & being serviced after a comprehansive rebuild & brand new interior trim.
 Chassis 1524 has had its mechanics thoroughly & fully restored with many thousands of hours having been put into it.
-The car was found in a dilapidated state in Australia & has had a painstaking restoration of the Grosvenor coachwork completed.
-All is in place except for the interior trim & bevelled glass windows that are about to be commenced upon.
+The car was found in a dilapidated state in Australia & has had a painstaking reconstruction of the Grosvenor coachwork completed using contemporary pictures of the car when it was 2 years old.

 RollsRoyce Silver Ghost number 1524 has an extraordinary history: Ordered by Mr A B Wardman of Harrogate in England during August 1910, the purchase order specified “a 1911 Type”.
 Mr Wardman did not proceed with his order and received a credit for his deposit of £75, and the timing evidently coincided with plans by Rolls-Royce Director Claude Johnson to introduce the marque to Royalty (British Royalty having favoured Daimler motor cars thereto).
 1524 was among three or four chassis specially bodied by Hoopers and sent to the Coronation Durbar of His Majesty King a George V in Delhi, India, on 12th December 1912.
 It appears that the cars were used to convey Royalty during 1911 and 1912.
 Early in 1912 the cars were returned to England and offered for sale at the factory.
 1524 was offered with a factory record stating that it was sold “as is, second-hand, ex'RoyaIty, with Hooper limousine "like the the Kings”.